skj84/bveeta-R007/Source_code/README.md

 In your Host PC, terminal test your robot with Gmapping slam roslaunch gmapping bveeta_gmapping.launch

+Step 7:
+Please sudo chmod +x for nodes that are not runnning

 if map appear then everything in your setup is done correctly.
 Otherwise, please refer to the hardcopy handout given with the bveeta mini kit.